hooymana/Brooks_Task/README.md

 Create new Project and open assets folder externally.

+Within Assets create an Artwork, Scripts, Prefab, and Scenes folder

+SETTING UP ARTWORK - SCREEN SHOULD BE IN GAME VIEW

+Download the player-sprites and block-sprites .png files and placde in the Artwork folder.

+In Unity click on each sprite image and in the inspector the following should be true for each image:

+texture type: sprite (2D and UI)
+Sprite Mode: Multiple
+Packing Tag:
+Pixels Per Unit: 100
+Generate Mip Maps: Check
+Filter Mode: Point
+Max Size: 2048
+Format: Truecolor

+APPLY

+For player sprite:
+Click on Sprite Editor. window should appear.
+On slice drop down select automatic, center and smart

+For block sprite:
+Click on Sprite Editor.
+Trim.
+X = 0, Y = 28, W = 100, H = 100, Pivot = Center.
+Apply.
+Drag block-sprite_0 into sprite renderer - sprite box for each block sprite in hierarchy.

+FULL GAME ENVIRONMENT SHOULD BE SET

+CREATE TAGS FOR GAME OBJECT

+Click on GameObject in Hierarachy.
+In inspector go to Tag and add Tags startBox and stopBox.
+GameObject should be tag as startBox and GameObjectExit should be tag as stopBox.

+ATTACHING SCRIPTS

 The Brooks file is specific to unity and it contains all of the graphics necessary for the game in the proper dimension and spacing.